danielgalbraith/LangGen/README.md

-This script is written in Python 2.7.
+This program is written in Python 2.7.
 It is intended to generate an output language grammar, as defined by the features on WALS.
 The output lang.txt consists of a setting for each of the 144 WALS chapters, excluding a small number of subfeatures that are either language family-specific or replicated in other settings.

 <b>getdata.py</b>: Script for grabbing data from WALS.info